 He (the devil) encourages us to rationalise the parts that seem ‘too good to be true’.

-Of course for many Christians, when they read a verse like this, or about any other promise of God, the response is, more often than not, “Well yes….but I know so-and -so, who had a miscarriage” – or whatever the promise is about.
+Of course for many Christians, when they read a verse like this (or a verse about any other promise of God) the response is more often than not, “Well yes….but I know so-and -so, who had a miscarriage….” (or whatever the promise in question is about).
 One of the devil’s primary tactics is to get us to disbelieve what God has said.
 He won’t outright call God a liar – he knows that as Christians we would never accept that – but he certainly doesn’t want us taking the Bible at face value, and so he encourages us to rationalise the parts that seem ‘too good to be true’.
 The truth is that any Christian who reads Exodus 23:26 can claim this promise for themselves and fully expect God to fulfill it.
 However, and this is very important to understand, it does not work automatically – none of God’s promises do.
 Every single promise in the Bible needs to be put to work, you need to both believe it in your heart and confess it with your mouth.
-In this case, a mother and father should be claiming the promise concerning a child not dying before it is born, during the woman’s pregnancy.
+In the case of miscarriage or stillbirth, a mother and father should be claiming the promise concerning a child not dying before it is born, during the woman’s pregnancy.
 There are also promises available concerning a child’s protection once they are born.

 Satan cannot deceive you any longer.